gamemaker1/gamemaker1/readme.md

 The following are topics I would like to research in the near future.

 - Neurosymbolic AI
-- Time series analysis
 - Procedurally generated reinforcement learning environments
 - Causal information extraction, and creating knowledge graphs
-- Annotating unstructured multimodal information
-- Image and video generation
-- Frugal AI, running inference on edge TPUs and CPUs
+- Sustainable AI, running inference on edge TPUs and CPUs
-- Benchmarking datasets and models

-The following are areas that I have previously explored:
+The following are areas that I have previously explored and really loved:

-- Building custom ROMs for Android phones (compiled LineageOS succesfully for my own phone), and playing around with low level languages to better understand how the computer works (followed tutorials to write a kernel in assembly and rust).
+- Building custom ROMs for Android phones (compiled LineageOS succesfully for my own phone)
+- Playing around with low level languages to better understand how the computer works (followed tutorials to write a kernel in assembly and rust)
+- Multimodal tool/function calling with LLM agents, and benchmarking the function calling capabilities of different model sizes and quantizations (did this as part of my GSoC project)
+- Agent based modelling involving LLMs (worked on applications of this as part of my work on AgentTorch)